-I don’t consider myself foodie, but I love eating different foods when I travel.
-For some reason, locals always seem to direct me to the fast restaurants and going to Morocco was no different.
-On our free afternoon in Marrakech, my friends and I signed up to take a food tour through the Medina with Marrakech Food Tours.
-In addition to visiting the local baker who bakes and sells bread for local shops and neighbors, we ate street and traditional Moroccan food, snacks, and desserts.
-If you’re interested in trying delicious Moroccan food and drinks, here are some that are definitely worth trying.
+I don’t consider myself much of a foodie, but I love eating different foods when traveling.
+Locals always seem to direct me to fast-food restaurants and going to Morocco was no different.
+On our free afternoon in Marrakech, my friends and I ate our way through the Medina with Marrakech Food Tours to taste Moroccan cuisine.
+In addition to visiting the local baker who bakes and sells bread for shop owners and neighbors, we ate Moroccan street food, snacks, and desserts.
+If you’re interested in what to eat in Morocco, here is a list of some traditional Moroccan food and drinks worth tasting.

-Couscous is a traditional Berber delicacy in the North African region served with stew on top.
+Couscous is the National Dish of Morocco.
+It is traditionally Berber food from the North African region served with slow-cooked stewed meat or vegetables on top.
 The couscous in Chefchaouen was so good and I had it again during our food tour in Marrakech.
 The shop on the tour was located in a special souk area for widowed women and mothers.
-Men are traditionally the breadwinners in Moroccan culture, but it is nice to know that there is an opportunity for women to generate a source of income for themselves and children.
-The restaurant owner also collects lunch orders and caters for souk shop owners.
+Men are traditionally the breadwinners in Moroccan culture, but it was nice to know that there is an opportunity for women to generate a source of income for themselves and children.
+The restaurant owner also collects lunch orders and caters to souk shop owners.

 Moroccan Mint Tea

 Often served as a welcome drink, Moroccan Tea is one of the most traditional Moroccan drinks.
 You can find it in coffee shops, hotels or when entering a local’s home.
-Green tea is the most typical type of tea served in Morocco.
-It’s brewed with fresh mint and lots of sugar.
+Green tea is the most typical type of Moroccan tea brewed with fresh mint and lots of sugar.

-If you prefer coffee over tea, make sure you try nous nous which is half milk, half espresso.
-Visiting a local cafe and ordering nous nous will get you to be served as a local.
-Nous nous was one of the Moroccan drinks that came in handy for our early mornings especially on the drive from Fez to Marrakech.
-Find out how to make traditional Moroccan nous nous at home in this post by Maroc Mama.
+If you prefer coffee over tea, Morocco there are two types of coffee that you can order in a Moroccan cafe: cafe noir or nous nous.
+Cafe noir is a small cup of espresso.
+Nous nous translates to half and half and is half milk and half espresso.
+Visiting a local cafe and ordering cafe noir or nous nous coffee will get you to be served as a local.
+Nous nous was one of the traditional Moroccan drinks that came in handy for our early mornings especially on the drive from Fez to Marrakech.
+Find out how to make impress your friends by making nous nous coffee at home in this post by Maroc Mama.

 Tangia & Tagine

-Tangia & tagine are flavorful traditional Moroccan dishes named after the earthenware pots in which they are cooked.
+Tangia & tagine are common Moroccan foods named after the earthenware pots in which they are cooked.
 Tagine pots have a conically shaped top while a Tangia pots look like vases.
 Tangia is a local dish in Marrakech of mainly beef or lamb.
-Our tour guide mentioned that Tangia is often called a “bachelor’s meal” since it only consists of meat; we ate ours with freshly baked bread.
+Our tour guide mentioned that Tangia is often called a “bachelor’s meal” since it only consists of meat; we ate ours with olive oil and freshly baked bread.

-Poms is an apple-flavored soft drink.
+Poms is an apple-flavored Moroccan soda.
 Dining in restaurants, coke products were recommended, but when we were offered poms, we really liked it!
 The Poms soda honestly reminded me of a Solo Apple J from Trinidad.
-My friends even loved it so much, they bought bottles from a local supermarket to take home.
+My friends loved it so much, they bought bottles from a local supermarket to take home.

-Have you tried any traditional Moroccan food and drinks before?
+Have you tried any traditional Moroccan food or drinks before?